Azure/batch-shipyard/docs/70-batch-shipyard-data-movement.md

 pool-level, `container` or `file_share` data is ingressed to all compute nodes to the specified destination location as part of pool creation if the `transfer_files_on_pool_creation` property is `true`.
-Note that the pool must be ready in order for the `ingressdata` action to work.
-Additionally, although you can combine on premises ingress to Azure Storage and then ingress to compute node, if there is a possiblity of overlap, it is recommended to separate these two processes by ingressing data from `files` with the `ingressdata` action first.
-After that action completes, create the pool with `transfer_files_on_pool_creation` to `false` (so the data that was ingressed with `ingressdata` is not ingressed again) and specify `input_data` with the appropriate properties from the data that was just ingressed with `ingressdata`.
+Note that the pool must be ready in order for the `data ingress` command to work.
+Additionally, although you can combine on premises ingress to Azure Storage and then ingress to compute node, if there is a possiblity of overlap, it is recommended to separate these two processes by ingressing data from `files` with the `data ingress` command first.
+After that action completes, create the pool with `transfer_files_on_pool_creation` to `false` (so the data that was ingressed with `data ingress` is not ingressed again) and specify `input_data` with the appropriate properties from the data that was just ingressed with the `data ingress` command.

 `input_data` for each job in `job_specifications` will ingress data to any compute node running the specified job once and only once.
 Any `input_data`